How To Wrap Text in Google Sheets With 1 Simple Click

 Make the macro shortcut

-The alignment settings are what carries the text wrapping option.
-Apart from text wrap, the alignment setting in Google Sheets also contains; horizontal alignment, vertical alignment, indentation, and merge cells.
+The alignment settings are what carry the text wrapping option.
+Apart from text wrap, the alignment setting in Google Sheets also contains horizontal alignment, vertical alignment, indentation, and merge cells.

 How To Wrap Text in the Google Sheets Mobile App